rosschapman/if-ross-wrote-javascript/data/README.md

 > _Active Record_ is a good choice for domain logic that isn't too complex, such as creates, reads, updates, and deletes.
 Derivations and validations based on a single record work well in this structure. (p161, PEAA)

 Therefore I've got a base object called `ActiveDoc` which contains persistence, query, and validation logic.
 Then any `Model` (ie record/document), lol which at this point I only have one, is mixed (_Object.assign_) with the base object and can easily extend or customize this behavior.
 Coupling the Models to the db design, considered a weakness of AR, is fine for now.
 Literally we have one domain object and the schema is consistent between db and application layers.

+Maybe I'll feel more experimental in the future and break up the ActiveDoc MONOLITH and consider smaller objects to contain smaller responsibilities: validation, persistence, tuples, etc...